lukso-network/website-support-center/docs/extension/guides/fund-controller.md

 :::danger Importance of Backups

-We highly recommend to only send small amounts of LYX to the controller of your extension and ensure to **save the private keys** of the entension controllers.
+We highly recommend to only send small amounts of LYX to the controller of your extension and ensure to **save their private keys**.
 You can display and copy them by _revealing the private key_ within the _Settings_ screen.
 This backup is essential as every extension has an individual controller.
 If you import or recover the profile without saving the previous private key, you cannot [get back your controller funds](./get-controller-funds.md) after.

 :::

-Once the extension's controller is funded with LYX, you can select it within the transaction screen of the Universal Profile Extension.
-Instead of using the default Transaction Relay Service of LUKSO:
+Once the extension's controller is funded with LYX, you can select it within the transaction screen of the Universal Profile Extension:

 <div style={{textAlign: 'center'}}>